api-forge/beeno-samples/README.md

-# Beeno samples for Node.js
+# Beeno samples for embedded boards

-Beeno is a platform for managing and monitoring your IoT solutions
+[Beeno](https://beeno.it) is a monitoring and analysis platform for your IoT solutions

-Read more about Beeno and these samples on our [documentation page](https://beeno.it/docs).
+This repository contains code samples that can be used on embedded devices to quickly read sensor data and send it to Beeno

 ## Quickstart